cooldudeseven7Dev/Python-Tkinter-OpenSource-OS/README.md

 You may not:
 - Claim/Redistribute as your own
 - Not give credit

-Tips
+ ##Must read before use

+IMPORTANT MESSAGE TO ALL USERS:
 - DO NOT USE THIS AS A RECOVERY OS.
 THIS NEEDS A OS ALREADY INSTALLED AND PYTHON ON YOUR PC TO USE.

-- [okay actual tips]
+Tips
 - If you'd like to quit the os, Use the quitOS command OR close the console window (do not close turtle graphics or the tkinter window)

 ## How to use
+-read the text above
-Choose a version you'd like to use {Latest Suggested}
+-Choose a version you'd like to use {Latest Suggested}
-Install python or use somthing that can run python
+-Install python or use somthing that can run python -Run main.py
-Run main.py

 ### 😊 Thanks for using the project!
 We are always looking for colabarators